 Or row I from row k, maybe I should just make very clear that there's nothing special about row one here.

-OK, so that, you can see why I want that one, because that will allow me to start with this full matrix whose determinant I don't know, and I can do elimination and clean it out.
+OK, so that, you can see why I want that who cares? one, because that will allow me to start with this full matrix whose determinant I don't know, and I can do elimination and clean it out.

 I can get zeroes below the diagonal by these elimination steps and the point is that the determinant, the determinant doesn't change.

 Let me do the two-by-two case here.

 I'm going to keep -- I'm going to have ab cd, but I'm going to subtract l times the first row from the second row.

-And that's the determinant and of course I can multiply that out and figure out, sure enough, ad-bc is there and this minus ALB plus ALB cancels out, but I just cheated,
+OK, that's not -- I didn't put in every comma and, course I can multiply that out and figure out, sure enough, ad-bc is there and this minus ALB plus ALB cancels out, but I just cheated,

-So what property?
 Well, of course, this is a com -- I'm keeping the first row the same and the second row has a c and a d, and then there's the determinant of the A and the B, and the minus LA, and the minus LB.

 So what property was that?
 3B.
 I kept one row the same and I had a combination in the second, in the other row, and I just separated it out.

 OK, so that's property 3.
 That's by number 3, 3B if you like.

 OK, now use 3A.
 How do you use 3A, which says I can factor out an l, I can factor out a minus l here.

 I can factor a minus l out from this row, no problem.

 That was 3A.
 So now I've used property three and now I'm ready for the kill.

 I subtract a multiple of one row from another one.

 It gives me a combination in row k of the old row and l times this copy of the higher row, and then if -- since I have two equal rows, that's zero, so the determinant after elimination is the same as before.

+OK.
 Now, let's see -- if I rescue my glasses, I can see what's property six.